Methodology

 Framework

-Every famous person has an invisible contract with their audience.
+Every public figure runs on an invisible contract with their audience.

-The Collapse Framework measures the health of that belief.
+This framework measures the health of that bond.
 In real time.
+On anyone.

 Feeling foolish

-The audience believed something that turned out not to be true.
-The artist was performing authenticity, not living it.
+The audience believed something that wasn't true.
 The rebellion was a brand.
 The vulnerability was calculated.
-The danger was a costume.
+The authenticity was a strategy.
+The danger was a costume worn for the camera and removed in the car.

 I defended him.
 I feel stupid.
 Was any of it real.